Baby formula makers still breaking global marketing rules - report

 By Jennifer Rigby

-LONDON, Feb 22 (Reuters) - Almost all parents and pregnant women in China, Vietnam and the UK are exposed to “aggressive” formula milk marketing campaigns that breach global rules set up after scandals more than 40 years ago, according to a new report.
+LONDON, Feb 23 (Reuters) - Almost all parents and pregnant women in China, Vietnam and the United Kingdom are exposed to "aggressive" formula milk marketing campaigns that breach global rules set up after scandals more than 40 years ago, according to a new report.

 The marketing techniques can push women away from breastfeeding and include everything from giving free samples, to executives setting up or joining "mums' groups" on popular messaging apps, the report from the World Health Organization (WHO), UNICEF and M&C Saatchi said.